General information about trust accounts

 30 June — Statutory deposit payments due

-Statutory Deposit — any payment required to be made to the Society needs to be made by 30 June, immediately following the end of the trust account year.
+Statutory Deposit — any payment required to be made to the Society needs to be made by 30 June, immediately following the end of the trust accounting year.

 -

-During July each year, a law practice must provide the licensing body written notice of the associates and Australian legal practitioners who are authorised as at 1 July of that year to sign cheques drawn on a general trust account of the practice; or otherwise to effect, direct or give authority for the withdrawal of money from a general trust account of the practice.
+By 31 July each year, each law practice must provide to the Society written notice of the individuals authorised at 1 July of that year to sign cheques drawn on a general trust account of the practice; or otherwise to effect, direct or give authority for the withdrawal of money from a general trust account of the practice.